-- 1. The parking lot must contain 25 square feet of landscaped area per parking stall planted with at least one deciduous tree, two inches in caliper, or one coniferous tree six feet in height for every 150 square feet of landscaped area; - 2.
+- The parking lot must contain 25 square feet of landscaped area per parking stall planted with at least one deciduous tree, two inches in caliper, or one coniferous tree six feet in height for every 150 square feet of landscaped area; - 2.
 Groundcover shall be selected and planted to achieve 60 percent coverage within two years; - 3.
-The applicant shall arrange the required landscaping throughout the parking lot in a manner that: - a) Maximizes shading of paved surfaces by tree canopy to reduce potential heat island effect; - b) Creates natural drainage landscapes (such as rain gardens, bio-infiltration swales and bioretention planters) designed in compliance with the stormwater design manual adopted in KMC 15.52.060 (refer to Public Works Pre-Approved Plans); - c) Provides generous planting areas for large trees; - d) Groups trees with other shrubs and perennials to enhance growing conditions; - 4.
+The applicant shall arrange the required landscaping throughout the parking lot in a manner that: - a) Maximizes shading of paved surfaces by tree canopy to reduce potential heat island effect; - Maximizes natural drainage landscapes (such as rain gardens, bio-infiltration swales and bioretention planters) designed in compliance with the stormwater design manual adopted in KMC 15.52.060 (refer to Public Works Pre-Approved Plans); - Provides generous planting areas for large trees; - d) Groups trees with other shrubs and perennials to enhance growing conditions: - 4.
 Minimum Soil Volume & Improvement.
-Soils within landscaped areas shall be prepared for landscape installation to promote healthy growth of new plants including topsoil rich in organic material and amended to a depth of at least 30 inches. - a) A soil improvement detail and notes, including the removal of all construction debris and existing compacted soil and the proposed soil improvement mix, shall be provided with the landscape plan; - Landscaped areas must be surrounded by a 6-inch-high vertical curb.
-Gaps in curbs are allowed for stormwater runoff to enter the landscaped area; - Exception.
-The requirements of this subsection do not apply to any area that is fully enclosed within or under a building.

-- 5. Rooftop Parking Landscaping.
-For a driving or parking area on the top level of a structure that is not within the CBD zone or within any zone that requires design regulation compliance, the parking lot must contain five square feet of landscaped area per parking stall, consisting of planters with a soil depth of at least 30 inches.
-Planters must contain at least one deciduous tree, two inches in caliper or one coniferous tree six feet in height for every 30 square feet of landscaped area.
-The landscaping plan for the project shall include an irrigation plan for the rooftop planting.
-The applicant shall arrange the required landscaping throughout the parking lot in a manner that: - Utilizes tree and/or shrub species suited to the size of the container and the specific site conditions, including desiccating winds, and is clustered with other planters near driving ramps or stairways to maximize visual effect; - b) Consolidates planting areas of trees into larger groupings with appropriate soil volumes; - Maximizes shading of paved surfaces by tree and shrub canopy to reduce potential heat island effect: - 6.
+Soils within landscaped areas shall be prepared for landscape installation to promote healthy growth of new plants including topsoil rich in organic material and amended to a depth of at least 30 inches. - A soil improvement detail and notes, including the removal of all construction debris and existing compacted soil and the proposed soil improvement mix, shall be provided with the landscape plan; Landscaped areas must be surrounded by a 6-inch-high vertical curb.
+Gaps in curbs are allowed for stormwater runoff to enter the - b) landscaped area; - Exception.
+The requirements of this subsection do not apply to any area that is fully enclosed within or under a building. - 5.
+Rooftop Parking Landscaping.
+For a driving or parking area on the top level of a structure that is not within the CBD zone or within any zone that requires design regulation compliance, the parking lot must contain one planter that is 30 inches deep and five feet square must be provided for every eight stalls on the top level of the structure, planted with at least one deciduous tree, two inches in caliper or one coniferous tree six feet in height. - Each planter must contain a small tree or large shrub suited to the size of the container and the specific site conditions, including desiccating winds, and is clustered with other planters near driving ramps or stairways to maximize visual effect - 6.
 If development is subject to Design Review as described in Chapter 142 KZC, the City will review the parking area design, plant choice and specific plant location as part of the Design Review approval.
-The City may also require or permit modification to the required landscaping and design of the parking area as part of Design Review approval.
+The City may also require or permit modification to the required landscaping and design of the parking area as part of Design Review approval. - Update: Section revised to include higher standards for parking lot landscaping design that maximize ecological function - Explanation: Allows more flexibility in the location of parking lot tree and landscaping locations, requires soil amendment prior to replanting to improve the long-term growing conditions of trees planted in parking lots - Result: Contributes to City goals of the Urban Forestry Strategic Management Plan and Sustainability Master Plan